Stargate SG-1 season 1: Production design

 Lead production designer Richard Hudolin flew to Los Angeles, 1996 to gather material from Stargate for reference and found the original film prop stored outside in the Californian desert.
 Although the prop had severely disintegrated, he could take a detailed mould for Stargate SG-1 production to build its own prop.
 The new Stargate was engineered to turn, lock the chevrons, and be computer-controlled to dial specific gate addresses.
 A portable Stargate prop was built for on-location shoots and required six workers and one full day to set up.
-Since visual effects are sometimes faster and cheaper, a computer-generated Stargate was occasionally used in on-location shoots in later seasons.
+Since visual effects are sometimes faster and cheaper, a computer-generated Stargate was occasionally used in on-location shoots in later seasons. some of the Prosthetic and Animatronic Effects were done by Steve Johnson's XFX.

 The design of the Stargate Command (SGC) base was supposed to match the real Cheyenne Mountain complex as much as possible.
 The set had to be twice as high for shooting as the 22 feet tall Stargate prop, but one of Hudolin's original plans of a three-level SGC set was rejected in favor of a two-level set.
 The gateroom was the biggest room on set and could be redesigned for other scenes.
 Two multi-purpose rooms were frequently redecorated into the infirmary, Daniel's lab, the cafeteria or the gym.
 The SGC set and all other sets from the pilot episode were constructed within six weeks in January and February 1997, incorporating some original set pieces from the feature film.

 Cast and characters

 The initial season had five main characters getting star billing.
-Richard Dean Anderson portrayed formerly suicidal United States Air Force Colonel Jonathan "Jack" O'Neill.
+Richard Dean Anderson portrayed formerly suicidal United States Air Force Colonel Jack O'Neill.
 Michael Shanks played the American Egyptologist Daniel Jackson.
 Both O'Neill and Jackson appeared in the 1994 film Stargate.
 Amanda Tapping played astrophysicist and United States Air Force captain Samantha "Sam" Carter.
 Christopher Judge portrayed Teal'c, a Jaffa from Chulak and former First Prime of Apophis.
 Don S. Davis played George Hammond, the new leader of the Stargate program, taking over after General W.O.
 West.
 Numerous supporting characters have been given expansive and recurring appearances in the progressive storyline, including: Teryl Rothery as Janet Fraiser, Gary Jones as Chevron Guy (later identified as Walter Harriman), Jay Acovone as Charles Kawalsky (portrayed by John Diehl in the 1994 feature film), Tom McBeath as Harry Maybourne, and Ronny Cox as Robert Kinsey, among others.